woost/wust2/README.md

 See also [How to create a self-signed certificate](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl)

-For persisting its data, the postgres container mounts the folder `/pg_data` on the docker host.
+For persisting its data, the postgres container mounts the folder `./pg_data` from the docker host.

 Start production in docker:
 ```